 There are diverse views on the battle to maintain local control, but the general trend is that State mandates preempt local control and the State politics on this are trending toward more State control.
 Under current law and threats made by the State, here are a few likely outcomes if we fail to adopt a Certified Housing Element.

-- Elimination of Grants and other State Funds.
+- Lose access to Grants and other State Funds.
 The City applies for and receives grant funds from the State of California and other regional governments.
 If the City does not have a Certified Housing Element, the City can be prevented from receiving State grants such as SB 1 funding that helps pay for local streets or funding that is used by Yorba Linda to contribute to our regional homeless solutions.
 It would have a significant impact on the City’s operating budget.
 Yes, it is unfair that Yorba Linda residents pay taxes to the State, then have those taxes held back from the City to benefit taxpayers who paid them; but, at this time, that is State policy.